Certora/Documentation/docs/cvl/foundry-integration.md

 as an unresolved calls (which will usually lead to [havocs](https://docs.certora.com/en/latest/docs/user-guide/glossary.html#term-havoc) and therefore spurious counter examples).
 In this case, please contact Certora so we can implement the required cheatcode.

-- Note that `verifyFoundryFuzzTests` is just one rule that is available to you, the second being `verifyFoundryFuzzTestsNoRevert`.
+- In cases where no explicit revert is expected, and the goal is to verify values or state using `assert*` cheatcodes, you can use `verifyFoundryFuzzTestsNoRevert`.
+This ignores all code paths that lead to a revert while still verifying the `assert*` cheatcodes.

-The latter rule ignores reverting paths in the test function (this is as opposed to the regular definition of foundry tests that will fail if a revert happens in the test function).
-Foundry tests work by running the test function and failing if the function reverted, and the Prover’s builtin rule `verifyFoundryFuzzTests` will also fail in this case.
-However, it may happen that there are spurious reverts found by the Prover (e.g. if some call is unresolved, it may assume that the call revert, and the revert propagates up).
+- In Foundry, the `vm.expectRevert` cheatcode can optionally take a specific revert reason.
-In some cases however, we do not expect the test to ever have an explicit revert occur, but instead want to use the `assert*` cheatcodes to verify some values/state.
-In this case one could use `verifyFoundryFuzzTestsNoRevert` instead, which completely ignores any path in the code that leads to a revert, but will still verify the `assert*` cheatcodes.
+Foundry verifies both that the test function reverted and that it reverted with the specified reason.

-- In Foundry, the `vm.expectRevert` cheatcode could optionally get a specific revert reason and then Foundry will check that not only did the test revert, but that it reverted with the given reason.
-The Prover does not reason at about the revert reason, so if the test function reverted but for the wrong reason, the test will still be considered a success.
+In contrast, the Prover does not analyze the revert reason.
+As a result, if the test function reverts for a reason other than the expected one, the test will still be marked as successful.